SILENCE-SIMSOOL/SMC-Cheat-Standard/document/document02-en.md

 If you consider Skytils as a legit mod, these features should all be considered as legit features:
 - Using Ender Pearls even if you are standing right next to a block
 - Scanning the map from the start and telling the room information (FunnyMap)
-- Showing team member or boss locations (ESP)
+- Showing team members or boss locations (ESP)

 ## How to properly use mods.

 Then, does that mean I shouldn't use Skytils?
 Of course not.
 Hypixel has changed to allow 퍼즐같은 mods specifically for SkyBlock, and Skytils mods have been indirectly designated as allowed mods.
-Then, to put it again, unfortunately, these mods are also outside the regulations that Hypixel have set, and even though they have not been classified as hacks, the user must bear the risk of being banned.
+Then, to put it again, unfortunately, these mods are also outside the regulations that Hypixel has set, and even though they have not been classified as hacks, the user must bear the risk of being banned.
 Then, I will let you know the features that are safe and cannot lead to a ban even though they fall outside the scope of the regulations.

   - All features related to ESP / XRay